cloudbeatsch/HadoopXmlExtractor/README.md

 ## Pre-requisites: ##
 - Maven: [http://maven.apache.org/](http://maven.apache.org/)
-- Hadoop cluster or HDInsight Emulator:  [http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-emulator-get-started/](http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-emulator-get-started/)
+- Hadoop cluster, Horton Sandbox or HDInsight Emulator

-## Run examples in the Emulator ##
+## Run examples on Windows - using HDInsight Emulator ##
+1.)
+Download and install the HDInsight Emulator [http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-emulator-get-started/](http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-emulator-get-started/)

+2.)
 Start the Hadoop local services

+3.)
 Open the Hadoop command line

 If this is the first time you use the Emulator you have to start it in Admin mode and run the following 3 commands: